alexmurithi/optimus-laravel-graphql/README.md

 run `php artisan serve` to start server

 The API is now running.
 Copy the url link provided and paste it on your favourite browser.
-It should look it `http://127.0.0.1:8000` this will display laravel default landing page.
+It should look like `http://127.0.0.1:8000` this will display laravel default landing page.

 To navigate to GraphQL Playground got to `http://127.0.0.1:8000/graphql-playground`

+##Testing
+This API contains test cases for all the features named above.
+Run `php artisan test` to run tests.

 ### Technologies
 - Laravel